rarezhang/data_structures_and_algorithms_in_python/README.md

            + a path of __T__ is a sequence of nodes such that any two consecutive nodes in the sequence form an edge
     * ordered trees
         there is a meaningful linear order among the children of each node  (e.g., arranging siblings left to right, according to their order)
-    * depth of a postion (p): the number of ancestors of p, excluding p itself
+    * depth of a position (p): the number of ancestors of p, excluding p itself
            + if p is root, depth = 0
            + o.w. depth of p = 1 + depth of p's parent
     * height of a position (p):